EricMencarini/EricMencarini/README.md

-- Hi there!
+## Hi there!
 I'm Eric Mencarini, how it's going? ! 👋👋
 - I like to do some projects in Data Engineering and A.I.
+- Currently working as Data Analyst | B.I Analyst | Data Engineering

--Fell free to get in touch:
+-> Fell free to get in touch:
 <center>
 <a href="https://www.linkedin.com/in/ericmencarini/" target="_blank">
     <img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white&color=071A2C" alt="LinkedIn"/>